Homelessness and respiratory health – a matter of life and death.

 - Groundswell calls on homelessness and health commissioners and services to take action to tackle this issue.

 If you are homeless and are worried about your breathing or lung health check out our Action Guide.
 This self-help guide offers practical advice and steps you can take to improve your breathing health based on our findings from the research.
 It includes a poster that can be put on the wall of your service.
 The guide is designed to be printed on an A3 printer and folded down to A6 paper size.

 Groundswell have recently conducted a peer-led health audit exploring the respiratory health of homeless people Room-to-Breathe.
-The project has revealed the shocking extent of health inequality experienced by homeless people.
+The project has revealed the shocking extent of health inequality experienced by people who are homeless.
 Groundswell engaged over 330 people currently experiencing homelessness through focus groups and one-to-one survey based interviews – exploring existing health conditions and access to services.

 - 64% of participants who had slept rough reported to have had chest infections.

 - 26% of participants use an inhaler compared to 8% in the UK general population.

 - 20% of participants report to suffer with asthma compared to 8.4% in the general population.

 A key factor in the incredibly poor respiratory and lung health of people experiencing homelessness is the high rates of smoking tobacco and illicit substances.